matthewPendergast/dating-app/README.md

 <p>This is a project I am working on to learn full-stack web and mobile app development, with plans to eventually incorporate basic AI functionality.</p>
 <p>The idea of it is to create a functional dating app clone from scratch, complete with the ability to sign up, set up your own personal profile, match with artificial users, and message back and forth with them.</p>
-<p>It is built with React, Tailwind, Node, Express, and PostgreSQL--although it is currently in the early stages of development.</p>
+<p>It is being built with React, Tailwind, Node, Express, and PostgreSQL--although it is currently in the early stages of development.</p>

 <h2>Roadmap</h2>